-College of Education departments were: Counseling Psychology, Educational Administration and Supervision, Elementary and Secondary Education, Physical Education, and Sport and Leisure Study.
+College of Education departments were: Counseling Psychology; Educational Administration and Supervision; Elementary and Secondary Education; Physical Education, Sport, and Leisure Studies.

-The Legislature creates WSU campuses in Spokane, the Tri-Cities and Vancouver, whose offerings would include degrees from the College of Education.
+The Legislature creates WSU campuses in Spokane, Tri-Cities, and Vancouver, whose offerings would include degrees from the College of Education.

 Bernard Oliver was named dean.
 His six-year tenure saw the creation of the Future Teachers of Color program in the college.